 Unlock the Power of Array Searching with includes()

-When working with arrays, finding a specific element can be a daunting task.
+Finding a specific element in an array can be a challenging task.
 That’s where the includes() method comes in – a game-changer for efficient array searching.

 The Syntax Breakdown